ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 of the combined models (``span: full``).
 The preprocessor sets a common time coordinate on all datasets.
 As the number of days in a year may vary between calendars, (sub-)daily data with different calendars are not supported.
+The preprocessor saves both the input single model files as well as the multi-model results.
+In case of not wanting to keep the single model files, set parameter `keep_input_datasets` to `false` (default value is `true`).

 Input datasets may have different time coordinates.
 The multi-model statistics preprocessor sets a common time coordinate on all datasets.
 As the number of